alvin0808/svraster/README.md

 - `--cfg_files`: Sepcify a list of config files, the later overwrites the former.
 Some examples are under `cfg/`.
 - command line: Any field defined in `src/config.py` can be overwritten through command line.
 For instances: `--data_device cpu`, `--subdivide_save_gpu`.

-Like InstantNGP and other NeRF variants, defining a proper main scene bounding box is crucial to quality and processing time.
-Note that the main scene bound is defined for the main 3D region of interest.
-There are another `--outside_level` (default 5) Octree levels for the background region.
-The default main scene bound heuristic may work well in many cases but you can manually tweak them for a better results or covering new type of capturing trajectory:
+Like InstantNGP and other NeRF variants, setting a proper main scene bounding box is important for both quality and speed.
+In SVRecon, it also determines where continuity loss is applied, since the continuity regularization is enforced only inside the main bound.

+The main bound should cover the primary 3D region of interest.
+For rays and geometry outside this region, SVRecon allocates additional octree levels via --outside_level (default: 5).
+This is especially helpful when you do not provide foreground masks, so rays leaving the main bound can still be represented.
+You can control the bound behavior using the following options:
 - `--bound_mode`:
     - `default`
         - Use the suggested bbox if given by dataset.
 Otherwise, it automatically chose from `forward` or `camera_median` modes.